Spain: Public holidays and festivals

 Public holidays celebrated in Spain include a mix of religious (Roman Catholic), national and local observances.
-Each municipality is allowed to declare a maximum of 14 public holidays per year; up to nine of these are chosen by the national government and at least two are chosen locally.
+Each municipality is allowed to declare a maximum of fourteen public holidays per year; up to nine of these are chosen by the national government and at least two are chosen locally.
 Spain's National Day (Fiesta Nacional de España) is celebrated on 12 October.

 There are many festivals and festivities in Spain.
 One of the most famous is San Fermín, in Pamplona.
 Its most famous event is the encierro, or the running of the bulls.
-It has become one of the most internationally renowned fiestas in Spain, with over 1,000,000 people attending every year.
+It has become one of the most internationally renowned fiestas in Spain, with over a million people attending every year.

 Other festivals include La Tomatina tomato festival in Buñol, Valencia, the carnivals in the Canary Islands, the Falles in Valencia or the Holy Week in Andalusia and Castile and León.

+Media

+In Spain, TV is the main source of news and satellite and cable are popular digital platforms.
+Home-produced dramas, reality shows and long-running soap operas are staple fare on primetime TV.
+Regional TV networks are operated by their respective governments and there are many local stations.
+The biggest TV provider is Movistar+, owned by telecom firm Telefónica.

+On 11 March 2026, Spanish Prime Minister Pedro Sanchez announced that he will launch HODIO, a tool which will allow the government to systematically track the presence, amplification and impact of hate speech online, to measure hate speech on digital platforms as part of a broader strategy to increase oversight of social media companies.